Memory alignment problem of structure members

 Before discussing memory alignment, let’s first introduce a related concept—offset.

-The distance between the actual address of a storage unit and the segment address it belongs to is called the intra-segment offset, also referred to as “effective address or offset.”
+The distance between the actual address of a storage unit and the segment address where it is located is called the intra-segment offset, also known as the “effective address or offset.”

-In simple terms, in a structure, the offset refers to the difference between the address of a member in the structure variable and the address of the structure itself.
+In simple terms, in a structure, the offset refers to the difference between the address of a member in a structure variable and the address of the structure.

 Consider the following code: